birnybaum/Roast_Upgrade/README.md

 ## Installing MultiPrior

-To add MultiPrior to ROAST you will need to download the MultiPrior zip file and make a few changes to the `roast.m` file.
+To add MultiPrior to ROAST you will need to download the MultiPrior zip file and make a few changes to the `roast.m` file and other files.
 The MultiPrior zip file contains the following:

 - `MultiPrior.m`: Move this to the `roast-3.0` folder.